k-sareen/mmtk-art/README.md

 Currently we disable SELinux for the Cuttlefish VM at boot to avoid issues when trying to read `/proc` files.

+We've temporarily disabled loading app images at run-time since we currently do not have a way to remove image spaces inside MMTk.
+Once we have this functionality, we will enable this feature and register app images with MMTk.

 The port has not been performance tuned at all.
 For example, currently the write barrier is a full call into MMTk even for the fast-path.